Apprenticeship development

 Changes to Scottish Apprenticeship Standards and Frameworks

-The system for Apprenticeship Standards and Frameworks in Scotland is changing to make it more agile and responsive to the evolving world of work.
-This will ensure that apprenticeships reflect what work looks like today and in the future.
+The system for Apprenticeship Standards and Frameworks in Scotland is changing to make it more responsive.
+This ensures that apprenticeships reflect the world of work, today and in future.

 This short document describes what's changing and why, including the structure of apprenticeships.